schneems/the_lone_dyno/README.md

 ## Using multiple locks on the same app

-Under the hood this uses PG advisory locks.
-If you need to customize the default advisory key, for instance if you want to have multiple processes you want to isolate to a set of dynos you can use the `key_base:` key, for example:
+If you need to customize the default listen key, for instance if you want to have multiple processes you want to isolate to a set of dynos you can use the `key_base:` key, for example:

 ```ruby
 TheLoneDyno.exclusive(key_base: "reticulate splines") do